 - Preventing one from attending work, school or volunteering

 Domestic violence refers to any sort of willful neglect, intimidation, battery or assault against one spouse from another.
 It involves violent acts within the home, including neglect, isolation, control, financial exploitation, emotional abuse, sexual abuse, and physical abuse.
-Although domestic violence is usually seen on a consistent basis within a home, it only takes one incident for domestic violence to occur.
-If you are a victim of domestic violence, you should contact a domestic violence attorney as soon as you are able to secure your safety.
+Although domestic violence is seldom an isolated incident, it only takes one incident for domestic violence to occur.
+If you are a victim of domestic violence, contact a domestic violence attorney as soon as possible.

 If you are in danger, you need to do everything that you possibly can to place yourself in a safe area.
 You should always report a domestic violence incident with the local authorities, even if your injuries are minor.
 If your life is at risk, call 911 immediately.
 There are also several domestic violence hotline services that you can rely upon for housing and other services.
 Upon encountering a safe zone, you should gain medical care and visit our law firm for domestic violence victims.

-If domestic violence occurs within your home, your children may also be at risk.
-There are numerous cases and studies that suggest that if a spouse is willing to attack his/her partner, it is also possible for the same individual to inflict harm on children.
+If domestic violence occurs within your home, your children are likely in danger.
+There are hundreds of cases and studies that suggest that if a spouse is willing to attack his or her partner, it is also possible for the same individual to abuse a child.
 In order to prevent this, you may wish to allow a relative or loved one to handle or take care of your children until you are able to remove yourself from the home and the violent partner.

-An injunction is an authoritative warning or order that prevents an individual from contacting another person.
-An injunction against your partner will prevent him/her from being near you.
+An injunction, a common type of restraining order, is an authoritative warning or court-enforced order that prevents an individual from contacting another person.
+An injunction against your partner will prevent him or her from being near you.
 This is meant to prevent further abuse.

 Filing an injunction is simple.
 You will need to file a petition for injunction with the appropriate court of law.
-You should include documentation of proof, such as police reports, medical reports and photographs to support that domestic violence has occurred by a particular individual.
-Speak to injunction lawyers in Gainesville, FL for assistance.
+You should include documentation of proof, such as police reports, medical reports, and photographs to support that domestic violence has occurred by a particular individual.
+Contact our Gainesville attorneys today for assistance with filing an injunction.